 As students leave my classroom, my hope is they depart being more critical thinkers of the world around them.
 I enjoy teaching courses in comparative and global affairs because of the awareness I am able to provide students of a world-wide existence which operates quite differently from what they are accustomed to.
 This prompts students to not only compare between what they know and what they have learned, but ultimately compels them to be critical consumers of what they once accepted as ‘normal,’ or a way of life.
 As an educator, being able to witness this transformation justifies my choice of profession.
 Creating critical, informed consumers of knowledge ultimately leads to the healthy development, and maturation of the entire student and overall citizen.
 This is why I teach.

-Please click on the links below for sample syllabi of courses I teach.
+Please click on the links to the right for sample syllabi of courses I teach.